-This is a handy place to stash my ideas, hypotheses, and wonderings about the Nostromo and its refinery and the universe depicted in ALIEN.
+A repository of ideas, hypotheses, and wonderings about the Nostromo, its refinery and the universe depicted in ALIEN.

 New ideas and questions are welcome.
-Simply use INTERFACE 2037.
+Use INTERFACE 2037 to send them.

-[Editor’s note: these have not been updated, except where noted, since the early 2000s.]
+Archivist’s note: these have not been updated, except where noted, since the early 2000s.

 QUESTION 1: Can the crew enter the refinery complex through the retractable umbilical seen as the Nostromo disengages from the platform?